idris-lang/Idris2/docs/source/updates/updates.rst

 .. _sect-imp-lambda-args:

-Implicit lambda arguments
+Positional implicit lambda arguments
 -------------------------

-In Idris2 you can now declare implicit arguments for lambda expressions:
+In Idris2 you can now declare positional implicit arguments for lambda expressions, where positional means that whichever names you choose for the arguments, the i-th positional implicit argument will always correspond to the i-th implicit binder in the type of the lambda:

 .. code-block:: idris

-    \{1 len : Nat}, val => replicate len val
+    \${1 len : Nat}, val => replicate len val

-As for explicit arguments, you can specify the multiplicity and the type also for implicit arguments, and the two type of arguments can be
+As for explicit arguments, you can specify the multiplicity and the type also for positional implicit arguments, and the two type of arguments can be
 interleaved:

 .. code-block:: idris

-    \exp1, {imp1}, exp2, {imp2}, ..., {imp3} => ...
+    \exp1, ${imp1}, exp2, ${imp2}, ..., ${imp3} => ...

-Sequence of consecutive implicit arguments can be grouped in a single pair of braces:
+Sequence of consecutive positional implicit arguments can be grouped in a single pair of braces:

 .. code-block:: idris

-    \exp1, {imp1, imp2 : Type, 1 imp3, 0 imp4 : Type}, exp2, {imp5} => ...
+    \exp1, ${imp1, imp2 : Type, 1 imp3, 0 imp4 : Type}, exp2, ${imp5} => ...

 .. _sect-app-syntax-additions: